PedroQueiroz1/MicroTrainning/README.md

 # MicroTrainning
-This is to register some of my studying content
+This is to register some of my study content